Skip to main content

 hash_indexenabled/disabledNodisabledEnable hash indexing

-primary_keystring or listYes (if hash_index enabled)NoneColumn(s) to index
+primary_keystring or listYes (if hash_index enabled)NoneColumn(s) for the primary key index

 Supported Data Types